bilha-analytics/bilha-analytics.github.io/_posts/2025-05-05-LLM_evaluate-crowd-behaviour--bbc-africa-video-GenZ-KE.md

  **What can be said of the role of the different parties?**
  Figure 1 presents the LLM scores on the general attitude towards the demonstrators compared to that towards the authorities.
 On the graph, the metric score is on the primary y axis, represented by the bars.
 The metric score is a value between 0 and 1 (percent value in decimal format).
 On the secondary y axis (the line snaking across the graph) is the model's confidence in the score it assigned.
 This too is a percent value.
 These values are averages of the scores assigned by the model to the entire sample of 5-minutes segments, and where the model felt (:)) that it had enough infor to make a call.

- PS: Sometimes, the model considered the text not to have enough information for it to infer, and therefore, it returned -99 for `I don't know`.
+ - Sometimes, the model considered the text not to have enough information for it to infer, and therefore, it returned -99 for `I don't know`.

+ - A metric score of 1 means: 1 = 100% = Yes

+ - A metric score of 0 means: 0 = 0% = No

 <p align='center'>